jasonfrank/event-service/README.txt

 Configuration
 -------------

-Configuration right now is handled in gupta/config.py.
+Configuration is handled in event.cfg.
 The only item to be configured so far is the database.
 Specify the data source name and any parameters it needs (filename, username, password, database name, etc).
+See example.cfg for examples and options.

 The Server